Santiagus/Golang/README.md

 Golang Playground to keep track of related projects.

-Objetive is to save ready to run projects/code for future reference.
+Objetive is to save ready to run projects/code for future reference or use it as tutorials.

 ## [Installation](https://go.dev/doc/install)